 Discount

-Wal-Mart.
-“Save money.
-Live better.”
+"Save money.
+Live better."
 No back-to-school specific headline on their circular.
 Features $348 Toshiba laptop and $1.50 school supplies.

 Layout: very clean, and focused.

-Target.
-“Expect more.
-Pay Less.”
+"Expect more.
+Pay Less."
 Similar to Wal-Mart, no back-to-school specific headline is on their circular.

 Features back-to-dorm items:

-- $199 Magnavox 19” LCD HDTV
+• $199 Magnavox 19" LCD HDTV

-- $79 Haier 2.8 cu ft. stainless steel refrigerator
+• $79 Haier 2.8 cu ft. stainless steel refrigerator

-- $18 butterfly chair
+• $18 butterfly chair

-- $3.50 bath towels
+• $3.50 bath towels

-- $16 3-shelf bookcase
+• $16 3-shelf bookcase

-- $5 home pillow
+• $5 home pillow

-Layout features a young woman in a contemporary setting interacting with many of the sale items.
+Layout: Features a young woman in a contemporary setting interacting with many of the sale items.

-Bottom line?
-There’s a lot of noise out there this time of year.
+There's a lot of noise out there this time of year.
 It will be interesting to see who comes out on top.
-Our guess is that Wal-Mart’s efforts (and extreme pricing) won’t go unnoticed, while some of the department stores, like JCPenney may continue to
+Our guess is that Wal-Mart's efforts (and extreme pricing) won't go unnoticed, while some of the department stores, like JCPenney may continue tostruggle to find their niche, despite their cleaned up brand image.

-0 comments:
+No comments:

 Post a Comment